Find Affordable College Courses

 32 Yearly Graduations

-Southern Methodist University is the 14th most popular school in the nation for students seeking a master's degree in liberal arts / sciences and humanities.
+Southern Methodist University comes in at #14 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Each year, around 12,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,464 per year, while in-state graduate students, on average, pay $30,672 per year.
-During the 2020-2021 academic year, 32 people received their master's degree in liberal arts / sciences and humanities from SMU.
-About 56% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $57,212 per year, while in-state graduate students, on average, pay $31,590 per year.
+During the most recent year for which we have data, 32 people received their master's degree in liberal arts / sciences & humanities from SMU.
+About 61% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+Southern Methodist University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #15